IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo/Avizallo.md

 - Secretly building up her own saltwood fleet to usurp Giltstern, gain economic independence
 	- Needs to avoid war/greater Kevaran focus on Avizallo to keep it a secret
 	- Bought automata as alleged personal protection, actually to construct ships
-	- There's missing saltwood stock from Eledeia, and also purchased from Gandras by Eledeia
+	- There's missing saltwood stock from Eledeia
+	- Purchased saltwood from Gandras by Eledeia (basically purchasing immature saltwood that Eledeia will presumably finish growing then sell) - Gandras needed the money
 ### Masks
 - Masks guard their identities - origins in avoiding the plague, or for impartiality, safety
 - Masks cannot be unwillingly removed except DC30 str check